SuhelMakkad/vscode-shadcn-ui/.github/ISSUE_TEMPLATE/bg_report.md

 ---
 name: Bug report
-about: Report any issues with the platform
+about: Report any issues with the extension
 title: ""
 labels: bug
 assignees: ""